-The news comes five months after the B.C. government placed their original plans on hold.
+The B.C. government had previously placed their plans on hold.
 As a result of British Columbia's COVID-19 Action Plan, the expansion of tax registration requirements to foreign suppliers of digital services had been postponed.
 The original introduction date was July 1, 2020.
 The postponement also applied to Canadian sellers of goods.

 The original taxation move was announced in mid-February during the province’s 2020 Budget.
 The detail was included in this section of the B.C. budget (updated on September 2 to apply new date):

 “Effective April 1, 2021, Canadian sellers of goods and Canadian and foreign sellers of software and telecommunication services are required to register to collect PST if specified B.C. revenues exceed $10,000.”

-This information means that BC’s population of over 5 million will be the latest global region to change taxation rules relating to the consumption of digital content from overseas.
+This information means that BC’s population of over 5 million is the latest global region to change taxation rules relating to the consumption of digital content from overseas.

 Note the inclusion of a sales threshold of CAD$10,000 in the B.C. budget quote above.
 For context, back in January 2019, Québec included a CAD$30,000 threshold in its Québec Sales Tax reform while there is no sales threshold in Saskatchewan.